IcePlanet/HomeAutomation/doc/data_structure.md

 * **bit 6**: Re-transfer request if set to `1` (64)
 * **bit 7**: ACK bit, if set to `1` (128) the message is ACK

-Empty data are not send so there can not be misinterpretatioon of all stop vs empty data
+Empty data are not send so there can not be misinterpretation of all stop vs empty data

 #### Orders: ENGINES